hapax/hapax.github.io/assets/emcc.md

 $$

 The analogy is hopefully clear.
-Let's assume $s(\Delta x, \Delta t)$ obeys a version of Pythagoras’ theorem for *spacetime*, meaning that the value of the expression does not change when we speed up or slow down.
+Let's assume $s^2(\Delta x, \Delta t)$ obeys a version of Pythagoras’ theorem for *spacetime*, meaning that the value of the expression does not change when we speed up or slow down.
-These change the relative orientation of the light ray with respect to the rulers, but the "spacetime length" $s^2 = 0$ remains the same.
+This varies the relative orientation of the light ray with respect to the rulers, but the "spacetime length" $s^2 = 0$ remains the same.

 ---